marcopxt/NAPB/README.md

 Simulations indicated that hybrid performance differed depending on the target trait considered.
 Generally, some traits presented large hybrid gains over time while other traits presented only small hybrid gains.

 ![simu](https://user-images.githubusercontent.com/59318360/178289901-5ae3be5e-db93-4be9-8833-fd801c034e09.jpg)
 **Figure 4**.
-Hybrid gain overtime for the four simulated scenarios for a trait with a broad sense heritability of 0.3.
-Results are show under genotype-by-environment (G×E) interaction of 0 (G×E 0), 1 (G×E 30), and 4 (G×E 120) times the additive effect.
+Hybrid gain overtime for the four simulated scenarios for the six traits simulated in a multitrait framework.
 The hybrid gain is plotted as a mean of the hybrids for each cycle.
-Each line represents the hybrid gain for the 50 replicates and the shading represents the standard error.
-CONVe: conventional breeding program.
-CONVe_HTP: conventional breeding program with high throughput phenotyping.
-GSe: conventional breeding program with genomic selection.
-GSe_HTP: conventional breeding program with genomic selection and high throughput phenotyping.
+Each line represents the hybrid gain for the 50 replicates.
+CONV: A conventional sweet corn breeding program with phenotypic selection.
+CONVGS:  A conventional sweet corn breeding program with genomic selection.
+DHGS: A sweet corn breeding program with double-haploid and genomic selection.

 ## 4. Conclusion